By Treven Pyles

 Posted on July 18th, 2021

 Female veterans or the wives of veterans who were stationed at Camp Lejeune while they were pregnant are at high risk of experiencing a miscarriage.
 Furthermore, their babies also have great chances of being born with a wide range of birth defects, such as cardiac defects and neural tube defects.

-By now, it is a known fact that the environment of Camp Lejeune is heavily contaminated with PFAS, a group of toxic chemicals that can lead to numerous terrible diseases, including multiple types of cancer if one is exposed to them.
+By now, it is a known fact that the environment of Camp Lejeune was heavily contaminated with volatile organic compounds, multiple toxic chemicals that can lead to numerous terrible diseases, including several types of cancer if one is exposed to them.
 However, while the majority of information available about this issue concerns male veterans, little is spoken about pregnant female veterans and the pregnant wives of veterans who were stationed with them.
-Exposure to PFAS is not only dangerous for the pregnant woman herself but also for her unborn baby, as these harmful chemicals can easily penetrate the womb and greatly affect the fetus.

 There are a lot of health problems pregnant female veterans or pregnant women who were stationed on Camp Lejeune can develop as a consequence of contamination, such as miscarriages.
 As for their babies, they are often born with congenital birth defects such as spina bifida.
 Considering the high risk of pregnant women who spent time at Camp Lejeune of suffering a serious health problem, as well as the great chances of their children being born with a birth defect, there is not a shadow of a doubt that more awareness needs to be raised of this alarming issue.